 Worms, lures, and flies beware!
 Pennsylvania’s wild trout streams and lakes are filled to the gills with trout!
 Along with the wild trout that populate PA’s streams and lakes, the Fish and Game Commission has been very busy releasing 3.2 million adult rainbow, brook, brown, and golden rainbow trout into 697 streams and 126 lakes throughout PA in time for the statewide trout season opener on Apr.
 1. There will be plenty of chances to land “the big one,” with 70,000 or so hatchery-raised rainbow, brown, and brook trout, each measuring 14-20 inches in length, among the mix.

-So pack your reel, order your PA fishing license, and plan to cast your line in some of Pennsylvania’s finest fishing locales.
+So pack your reel, order your Pennsylvania fishing license, and plan to cast your line in some of the finest PA trout waters.

 1. Oil Creek